Sami0137/Machine-Learning-Based-Credit-Card-Fraud-Detection-Using-Support-Vector-Machines/README.md

 ---

-## Acknowledgements
+# Acknowledgements

-- Kaggle for providing the Credit Card Fraud Detection dataset.
+- Kaggle for providing the Credit Card Fraud Detection Dataset.
-- Scikit-learn for machine learning algorithms and evaluation tools.
+- Scikit-learn for the machine learning framework.
-- The open-source Python community for the libraries used in this project.
+- The open-source Python community for the excellent libraries used throughout this project.

+---

+## ⭐ If you found this project useful, consider giving it a Star!